BernardOforiBoateng/NLP/README.md

 2. **Code**: Python scripts or Jupyter notebooks containing the code for the project.
 3. **Datasets**: Datasets used for training and evaluation purposes.
 4. **Project Report**: Summary of the results.
+5. **Running the python script**: Instructions on how to run the python script

 ## Getting Started